 Tara Rachel Jones, M.Ed. has been working professionally with young children since 1989.
 She received her B.A in Early Childhood Education in 1991 from Simmons College, Boston.
 She received her M.Ed. in both Early Childhood and Elementary Education in 2009 from Antioch New England Graduate University in Keene, NH.
 She has led yoga programs for children from nursery through high school in public and private schools and youth organizations.
 She has maintained a stronghold in the field of education by bringing yoga workshops to teachers and parents in schools.
 In 2011, she started a Yoga Teacher Training course for those aspiring to teach yoga to children, youth, teens and families.
 She is also a certified Zen Shiatsu Therapist.

-Sara Martin is the Class Teacher for our new Bridge program and Grade 1.
+Sara Martin is the Class Teacher for Grades 1 and 2.
 She holds a Master’s Degree in Education from Lesley University.
 Over the past 20 years Sara has worked extensively in education and non-profits, most recently as a teacher at Evergreen Garden Playschool, a Waldorf preschool program.
 She has also taught in the Maynard Public School system and directed the Concord Youth Theater Program for many years.
 Sara has established her own successful non-profit organization, ReAct Theater Project, bringing performance opportunities to children ages 6 to 18.

 Emily West teaches Spanish classes at Oxbow.
 She has a Bachelor’s Degree in Spanish and Teaching English to Speakers of Other Languages from Brigham Young University and a Master’s Degree in Secondary Teaching and Curriculum from the Harvard Graduate School of Education.
 As part of her education, Emily lived in Spain and the Philippines.
 Emily has been teaching Spanish for more than 12 years at Hingham High School and Francis W. Parker Charter Essential School.
 She left full-time teaching to start her family, and is excited to come back part time to Oxbow and work with younger children on learning Spanish language and culture.
 Emily also works with AFS Intercultural Programs and the Centers for Cultural Interchange to bring exchange students from around the world to schools in Massachusetts.
 In her free time, she loves to cook and work with a variety of community youth programs.